Curriculum Vitae

 By Jackie Gerstein, EdD, LPCC

 Stories consist of characters, conflict, and journeys representative of real people and situations.
 Metaphors for Living is a collection of metaphorical stories and suggested activities for enacting parts of these stories by producing visual art and encouraging group or family discussion and collaboration.
-Utilizing the storytelling/enactment pairing allows individuals to identify with the story and apply its metaphors to their lives, encouraging them to develop problem-solving techniques and express emotions that promote individual, group, and family growth.

 Sticking Together: Experiential Activities For Family Counseling